LauraLe/Udacity-self-driving-Project-3-Behavior-Clone/README.md

 The 1st row are original images of center, left, right camera.
 The 2nd row are corresponding images after preprocess by normalize and crop 50 from the top & 20 from bottom

 ![Image][image5]
-Above image show of images of reverse driving
+The above show images of reverse driving
 Then I repeated driving at center on track two in order to get more data points.
 To augment the data sat, I also flipped images and reverse angles thinking that this would help with the left-turn bias

  I also use center, left, right images.
 I adjust the steering angle of left & right image based on the centered image steering angle as following